OndrejNepozitek/Edgar-Unity/docs/guides/room-template-customization.md

 ## Room template initializers

 The process of creating room templates would be very time-consuming and error-prone if done manually.
-Therefore, we use so-called *room template initilizers* to help us create room templates.
+Therefore, we use so-called *room template initializer* to help us create room templates.
 In the previous section, we provided an example of a custom room template initializer that is able to create room templates with a custom structure of tilemaps.

 There are two main ways of utilizing custom room template initializers:

 1. To override the default structure of tilemap layers
-2. To do some post processing, e.g. add additional game objects or components to a room template
+2. To do some post-processing, e.g. add additional game objects or components to a room template

 The steps to create a custom room template initializer are the following: